 However, there’s been a rise in the number of reported mental health problems over the past 10 years, and it’s well recognised that in many cases the main risks to people’s health at work are psychological.
 Our Health and well-being at work 2018 survey report, in partnership with Simplyhealth, found that almost two-fifths of organisations had seen an increase in reported common mental health conditions such as anxiety and depression among employees in the past 12 months.
 This has led to a growing recognition of the need for employer well-being practices to address the psychosocial as well as physical aspects of health and well-being.

 Employers also need to think carefully about how their well-being strategy builds on, and aligns to, an organisation’s health and safety policies.

 The value of employee well-being

 Traditionally, when articulating the business case for managing people’s health, employers focused on quantifying the negative impact of ill health such as the cost of sickness absence.
 Recent thinking reflects a more positive business case.
 PricewaterhouseCoopers research, commissioned by the Health Work Wellbeing Executive, points to ‘a wealth of evidence’ suggesting a positive link between the introduction of wellness programmes in the workplace and improved business key performance indicators.

 Our Health and well-being at work 2018 survey identified the top three benefits of employers increasing their focus on employee well-being:

 The research shows that health and well-being does not have to be treated as an ‘add-on’ or ‘nice-to-have’ activity by organisations – if employers place employee well-being at the centre of their business model and view it as the vital source of value creation, the dividends for organisational health can be significant.

 The CIPD's role in fostering employee well-being

 We have set an aspirational agenda for workplace health and well-being.
-An effective employee well-being programme should be at the core of how an organisation fulfills its mission and carries out its operations, and should not consist of one-off initiatives.
+An effective employee well-being programme should be at the core of how an organisation fulfils its mission and carries out its operations, and should not consist of one-off initiatives.
 It’s about changing the way business is done.

 An integrated approach to health and well-being: